Skip to content

 Stanley Peak and Glacier Kootenay

-We’ve talked about how to improve your skiing game to ski in backcountry terrain (Part 1), how to equip yourself with the knowledge for safe travel in Avalanch Safety Training (AST 1) in Part 2, to follow the weather and conditions (part 3) and last week we tried to make backcountry equipment less confusing.
+We’ve talked about how you can use the skills that are familiar to you on the resort to ski in backcountry terrain (Part 1), how do you equip yourself with the knowledge for safe travel in Avalanche Safety Training (AST 1) in Part 2, following the weather for where to ski and what aspects (Part 3) and last week we talked about what gear can make backcountry skiing more efficient and comfortable.
 Well we are at the point of putting it all together and getting out on the slopes.

 Lake Louise Leroy Glacier Mitre Col Ski Touring Backcountry